PP-Module for MDM Agent

 This requirement is iterated from the MDF PP to indicate the protocols that the MDM Agent can use for a trusted channel.
 The mobile device is required to perform the mandated cryptographic protocols as in the Base-PP for communication channels mandated in the MDF PP. The ST author must select one of TLS, DTLS, or HTTPS in order to establish and maintain a trusted channel between the MDM Agent and the MDM Server.
 Only TLS, DTLS, or HTTPS are acceptable for this trusted channel.

 Since this requirement is only for the case when the PP-Module builds on the MDF PP, and in this case it is expected that the MDM Agent will be a native part of the mobile operating system, it is expected that the MDM Agent will use the mobile device's implementation of the selected protocols.
-HTTPS (FCS_HTTPS_EXT.1) and TLS (FCS_TLSC_EXT.1) are already mandatory for an MDF ST. If "TLS" or "DTLS" is selected, the following selections from the TLS Functional Package must be made:
+HTTPS (FCS_HTTPS_EXT.1) and TLS (FCS_TLSC_EXT.1) are already mandatory for an MDF ST. If "TLS" or "DTLS" is selected, the following selections from Functional Package for Transport Layer Security (TLS), version 2.1 must be made:

 • FCS_TLS_EXT.1: